alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 The company style guide often refers to custom fonts.
 Historically LaTeX handles fonts via METAFONT system.
 Fonts from METAFONT give nice results but most of modern fonts are in OpenType, TrueType or Adobe Type1 formats.
-The classic PDF LaTeX unable to handles these types.
+The classic PDF LaTeX unable to handle these types.

 To use such fonts switch to XeLaTeX required.
 XeLaTeX has native